Fort Boyard (game show): Duel format

 Since 2003, a duel/tournament format has been used by other countries, who prefer this version of Fort Boyard.
 Two teams play in the Fort at the same time, with only one of them winning at the end.
 A similar format was used in 1991.

 In 2007 and 2008, a formula with duels between three countries (Bulgaria, Serbia and Turkey) was used; two countries (Belgium and Netherlands) in 1991 and with teams of teenagers in 2011 (United Kingdom and United States).

+The 2024 Hungarian version uses a mixed format divided into two parts.
+Celebrities compete in teams, but only one person can win the game at the end of the week, so players are constantly eliminated.
+On the last day of the week, the competition turns into an individual competition and, at the end, one celebrity wins the amount collected during the five days, which they donate to charity.

 Countries that have used this format include: